kslg/elite-rides/README.md

 - I would run regular sale promotions during peak seasons.
 - I could setup online voucher codes to be redeemed when purchasing online.
 - The vouchers would be sent via email to customers that have opted in to recieve marketing.
-- I can also get into affiliate marketing where content ceators / influencers can promote offers.
+- I can also get into influencer marketing where online content creators and influencers can promote the brand.

 5. What are the goals of your business?
 - Main goal is to increase conversion.
 - To build brand awareness.
 - Build the subscriber list.
-- Build social media awareness and keep customers talking about thr brand.
+- Build social media awareness and keep customers talking about the brand.

 6. Which marketing strategies would offer the best ways to meet those goals?
 - I would need to make sure the site is optimised for SEO for prominent search rankings.
 - Keep active on social media channels posting regular content and help promote offers.
-- Engage with usrs on social media and get feedback from customers.
+- Engage with users on social media and get feedback from customers.

 7. Would your business have a budget to spend on advertising?
 Or would it need to work with free or low cost options to market itself?
-- For the fist year I would need to carefully keep spending low in order to generate revenue.
+- For the fist year I would need to keep spending low in order to generate revenue.
-- After collecting sales and web statistics, I can see where investements need to be made in order to build on the business goals.
+- After collecting sales and web statistics, I can see where investements need to be made in order to build on business goals.

 [Back to contents](#contents)

 ## Content Marketing
-The main focus is the product content making sure the product page is attractive and gives the customer what the need to see and know in a short timeframe.
+The main focus is the product content making sure the product page is attractive, and gives the customer what they need to see and know in a short timeframe.

 ![image](/documentation/web_marketing/marketing_product.png)

 ## Social Media Marketing
-Facebook is currently the most popular social media channel so creating a Facebook business page allows me to target and engage with a wide audience.
-I can also grow my Elite Ride community, building brand loyalty and trust.
+Facebook is currently the most popular social media channel.
+Creating a Facebook business page allows me to target and engage with a wide audience.
+I can also grow my Elite Rides community, building brand loyalty and trust.
 I can chat with customers, get customer feedback on a paltform that is free/low cost.

 ![image](/documentation/web_marketing/elite-rides-fb-business-page.png)